petterikorpimaa/discoverify/README.md

 You can search and combine multiple artists by separating the artist names with a comma.
 If the artist name has a comma in it you can add quote marks around it and it handles the artist search correctly.

-There are direct links to the artist's page on Last FM and Spotify application.
+There are direct links to the artist's page on Last.fm and Spotify application.

 Clicking on the magnifying glass icon you can add that artist directly to the search input.